Posts

 Image

-We seem to return to Broadwater Hollow about once a year, and why not this is a great little hollow with some beautiful waterfalls and lots more.
-It just rained a couple days ago and as we drive down the dirt road to the parking area, we see water falling from rocks on the hillsides north of the road.
-Also, water flowing down the road in a few places and as a result the road is starting to get washed-out a little.
-This road has seen its share of washouts and closures but today we have no problem getting to the parking area. at the top of Paige Falls Right across the road from where we park, I notice a trail heading into the woods, thinking there’s probably a campsite back there, we go to check it out.
-It’s a short trail (maybe 100 yards) back to a great overlook about 15 feet above Paige Falls.
-A beautiful spot, with a fire-ring and some big flat rocks to sit on, not to mention a different perspective of gorgeous Paige Falls just below.
-We decide this would be a go
+We make a trip to Broadwater Hollow about once a year, and why not this is a great little hollow with some beautiful waterfalls and so much more.
+It just rained a couple days ago, as we drive down the dirt road to the parking area we see water falling from rocks on the hillsides north of the road.
+Also water is flowing down the road in a few places, as a result the road is starting to get washed-out a little.
+This road has seen its share of washouts and closures but we have no problem getting to the parking area. at the top of Paige Falls Across the road from where we park, I notice a trail heading into the woods, thinking maybe there’s a campsite back there, we go to check it out.
+It’s a short trail (about 100 yards) back to a great overlook about 15 feet above Paige Falls.
+A beautiful spot, with a fire-ring and some big flat rocks to sit on, not to mention a different perspective of gorgeous...

 49 Big Buffalo Falls